 In some cases, you may find the video on Android phones is pixelated or blurry.
 But what causes this issue, and how can I fix it?
 These problems can result from several factors, including a subject of focus with the camera lens, compression, or low resolution.
 Sometimes, shooting high-speed moving objects, it could cause the video to be blurred or smeared.
 No matter what causes the video's error, you can restore at least part of the files' quality using one of the video repair programs found online.

-The basic principle regarding the clarity of images and videos is that the more number of pixels, the clearer the image or the video will be.
+The basic principle regarding the clarity of images and videos is that the more pixels, the clearer the image or the video will be.
 However, when the pixel rate (not frame rate) is less, the video becomes unclear or not up to standard quality.
 This causes pixelation of the video.
 Another cause of pixelation is using a defective camera.
 If the camera lens becomes dusty or gets damaged, it can also affect the videos' quality.

 Right now, the highest video resolution would be 4k resolution having 3840 x 2160 pixels.
 The standard one would be 854 x 480 resolution or 480p resolution.
 All the frames would have the same resolution to provide a clear video.
 If some frames get a lesser resolution, it can affect the quality of the video.
 If the frame rate drops from 25 fps to below 20, it will affect the video.

 Generally, for any resolution lower than 480p, the video viewing experience would be bad.
 Bad as in, the pixels will be less, making the image and the video unclear.
 This is what makes a pixelated or blurry video.
 Be it a video taken on your Android phone or watching a video on Youtube, Netflix, and other apps.